 Folate Deficiency and Gluten

 In order to release folate from food and absorb it, you need a healthy, well-functioning digestive system.
 However, those with gluten sensitivity aren’t so lucky.
 Because gluten triggers the immune system, which ultimately leads to gut inflammation and damage.
-As a result, your food isn’t fully digested.
-And the nutrients they contain don’t get absorbed.
+As a result, malabsorption ensues along with vitamin and mineral deficiencies.

 Folate deficiencies are also a common cause of anemia among celiac patients.

 In this case study, a woman was eating regularly, but she was losing weight and not able to gain weight.
 She would feel full quickly.
 And she had diarrhea after eating fatty foods.

 Her nutritional status was tested and a folate deficiency was detected as well as biological signs of anemia.
 Fortunately, she was screened for celiac disease.
 Anti-gluten and autoimmune antibodies were detected.
 And a small intestine biopsy confirmed a celiac disease diagnosis.